Skip to content

 On behalf of the ORCA Board and the whole ORCA family

-Obituary for Professor Klaus G. G. König
+Professor Klaus G. G. Konig

 A gentle giant of Cariology has passed away.